IHANsaja/Portfolio-1/README.md

 - Fixed horizontal scrolling issues on mobile browsers, ensuring a smooth and user-friendly mobile experience.
 - Integrated a certificate carousel that functions correctly, displaying certificates in an orderly and interactive manner.

-Feel free to explore my portfolio and reach out if you have any questions or opportunities!!!
+Feel free to explore my portfolio and reach out if you have any questions or opportunities!